Summer 2022 Schedule

-If you have not made payment by Friday, May 11, you are at risk of being dropped from your selected courses.
+If you have not made payment by this date you are at risk of being dropped from your selected courses.

 - If you need to drop a class, all drop requests must be submitted in writing to firstname.lastname@example.org and include the student's name, ID number, and course information.